What is Titanic Belfast?

 Worth noting:

-There are some really informative sections in the museum.
-There's a simple but effective visual section that takes you up through the various decks of the Titanic.
-I was also really moved by a lifejacket on display - it's not known who wore it or what happened to them but seeing such a very basic object and thinking of all those people whose lives were saved or lost that night was very moving indeed.
+There are many sections in the museum.
+There's a simple but effective visual area that takes you up through the various decks of the Titanic.
+I was particularly also very moved by the display of a single lifejacket—it's not known who wore it or what happened to them but seeing such a basic object and thinking of those people whose lives were saved or lost that night was very moving indeed.

 What was Titanic Belfast's place in the 2015 edition of the Lonely Planet Ultimate Travel List?